hugochinchilla/dynamic-wallpaper-improved/README.md

 ### Improvements

+  * General
+    * Extended help message
+    * Added script `reinstall.sh` to reinstall the `dwall.sh` script only, e.g. after an update (update via `git pull --all --rebase` or equivalent)
+    Note: If you want to also receive new wallpapers from an update, you have to run `install.sh` and log in again (depending on your environment).
+You might be stuck with a black wallpaper until you reload your environment.
+If you want to avoid logging out, you can also first run `uninstall.sh` before installing everything again.
+    * Removed seemingly unnecessary `test.sh` file
+  * Options
+    * Added option to copy the wallpaper to a file instead of setting it directly (Thanks [Kagia001](https://github.com/Kagia001)! :100:)
+  * Environments
+    * Added `sway` WM support (suggested by [ramazanemreosmanoglu](https://github.com/ramazanemreosmanoglu) :+1:)
+  * Wallpapers
+    * Added macOS Big Sur adaptive wallpaper (Thanks [egemertdogan](https://github.com/egemertdogan)! :tada:)
   * Pywal
     * Added the option to pass in a different pywal backend using `-b [BACKEND]`
     * Added the option to create a light or dark theme based on